Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 table_sprite_y_pos_end
 ````

-You'll see that the table data has not only become much shorter, but is different as well.
+You may notice that the new table data has not only become much shorter, but has different values as well.
 Why?
-I noticed that the original sinus table wasn't as smooth as it could be and since I had to change it anyway I figured I could just as well create a new one.
-I used [this sinus table generator](https://www.daycounter.com/Calculators/Sine-Generator-Calculator.phtml) and tweaked the data to my requirements (top and bottom Y position) with a Python script, which you'll find in the repo's 'tools' folder.
+I noticed that the original sinus table wasn't as smooth as it could be and since I had to change it anyway I figured I could just as well create a better one.
+I used [this sinus table generator](https://www.daycounter.com/Calculators/Sine-Generator-Calculator.phtml) and tweaked the values to my requirements (top and bottom Y position) with a Python script, which you'll find in the repo's 'tools' folder.
 I find Python ideal for little tasks like this.

 As mentioned earlier the rasterbar effect is actually just sprites.
 By adding a `txa` in the sprite setup loop we can make this very clearly visible:

 ![colored-sprites](/assets/img/blog/fairlight/colored-sprites.png)

-Ah, good we did this, otherwise I wouldn't have spotted another bug in the code: all eight sprites are used, but only seven are needed to fill the screen with double width sprites: 320 / 48 = 6.6.
+Ah, good we did this, otherwise we wouldn't have spotted another glitch in the code: all eight sprites are used, but only seven are needed to fill the screen with double width sprites: 320 / 48 = 6.6.
 I noticed this, because after the color `red ($02)` always comes `cyan ($03)`, not `purple ($04)`.
 And with just seven sprites used, the last sprite color should be `blue ($06)`, not `yellow ($07)`.
 And sure enough, the sprite setup routine skipped a sprite right here:

 ```asm6502
             lda #$78